puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

 export default Home;
 ```
 - Now even if we define a class with the name `heading` in the container app, it won't affect elements with that class in the container (i.e. those components whose UI is defined by the container).
-- __NOTE__: This approach is throwing an error at runtime.
-SCSS Modules not working in a microfrontend setup using Webpack Module Federation is a known, common issue, especially when remote apps don’t have SCSS or CSS Module support fully configured or exposed correctly (__work in progress__)

 ## Step 11: Add workshops list component
-- __EXERCISE__: In workshops app, set up `index.js`, `bootstrap.js`, `App.js`.
+- __EXERCISE__: In workshops app, set up `src/index.js`, `src/bootstrap.js`, `src/App.js`.
 In App component import and render `WorkshopsList` from `src/components/workshops/WorkshopsList/WorkshopsList` (we create this next).
 Make sure the webpack config is simlar to home app (includes loaders for processing CSS etc.)
 - In workshops app add `src/services/workshops.js`
 ```js
 import axios from 'axios';